-Figure 9: Bar chart colour coded according to status
+Figure 9 Bar chart colour-coded according to status

-- Hover and Click Interaction: Like the map, the bar chart also displays detailed information when it is hovered over by the user which can be seen in figure 10.
-Also, clicking on the bar chart will also bring the map to the location of the project.
+- Hover and Click Interaction: Like the map, the bar chart also displays detailed information when it is hovered over by the user which can be seen in Figure 10.
+Clicking on the bar chart will also bring the map to the location of the selected project.